graalworkshop/graalworkshop.github.io/2021/index.md

 We may be able to accommodate more talks of shorter duration depending on submissions.

 ## Talk proposal submission format
 Abstracts (2 to 3 paragraphs), full papers or slides submissions are accepted.
-The deadline for receiving submissions is December 18, 2020.
+The deadline for receiving submissions has been extended to December 23, 2020.
 Notifications to authors will be provided by January 11, 2021.

 [Submit your proposals](https://easychair.org/conferences/?conf=graalcgo2021).